WildWestWorkshop/wildwestworkshop.github.io/index.md

 ## Objectives of the workshop
-- Bring together researchers working at the interface between artificial intelligence, inverse problems, and applied mathematics, with applications in translational research and data science.
+- Bring together researchers working at the interface between artificial intelligence, inverse problems, and applied mathematics, with applications in translational research, imaging and data science.
 - Create or strengthen connections and collaborations
 - Give young researchers the opportunity to present their work and meet leading researchers in the field in a friendly environment